AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 1. [Sign in](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/integration-services/saas.html#organizationid) to your Adobe account and select your organization ID.

-1. On the _Admin_ sidebar, go to **[!UICONTROL System]** > _[!UICONTROL Services]_ > **[!UICONTROL Experience Platform Connector]**.
+1. On the _Admin_ sidebar, go to **[!UICONTROL System]** > _[!UICONTROL Services]_ > **[!UICONTROL Data Connection]**.

 1. In the **[!UICONTROL Datastream ID]** field, paste the ID of the datastream that you created when you [activated](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html#parameters) Adobe Commerce as a destination in Real-Time CDP.

     This datastream sends data from your Commerce website to Real-Time CDP to determine if a shopper belongs to an audience.
-If you have not yet created a datastream, [create](https://experienceleague.adobe.com/docs/experience-platform/datastreams/configure.html#create) one in Experience Platform, [add](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html) it to the Commerce destination in Real-Time CDP, and to the [Experience Platform Connector](https://experienceleague.adobe.com/docs/commerce-merchant-services/experience-platform-connector/fundamentals/connect-data.html#data-collection) in the Admin.
+If you have not yet created a datastream, [create](https://experienceleague.adobe.com/docs/experience-platform/datastreams/configure.html#create) one in Experience Platform, [add](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html) it to the Commerce destination in Real-Time CDP, and to the [Data Connection](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/fundamentals/connect-data.html#data-collection) extension in the Admin.

     >[!NOTE]
     >
-    >When you specify a datastream ID, you [associate it to a specific website](https://experienceleague.adobe.com/docs/commerce-merchant-services/experience-platform-connector/fundamentals/connect-data.html#data-collection) in the Experience Platform connector.
+    >When you specify a datastream ID, you [associate it to a specific website](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/fundamentals/connect-data.html#data-collection) in the Data Connection extension.
 If your Commerce store has multiple websites, [create a destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html) for each website in Real-Time CDP and use a different datastream ID for each.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Stores]** > _[!UICONTROL Settings]_ > **[!UICONTROL Configuration]**.

-1. Expand **[!UICONTROL Services]** and select **[!UICONTROL Experience Platform Connector]**.
+1. Expand **[!UICONTROL Services]** and select **[!UICONTROL Data Connection]**.

-1. In the [Experience Platform connector](https://experienceleague.adobe.com/docs/commerce-merchant-services/experience-platform-connector/fundamentals/connect-data.html#send-historical-order-data) guide, follow steps 1: **Create a project in Adobe Developer Console**, and 2: **Download configuration file**.
-The result is a file that you copy and paste into the **[!UICONTROL Experience Platform Connector]** configuration page:
+1. In the [Data Connection](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/fundamentals/connect-data.html#send-historical-order-data) guide, follow steps 1: **Create a project in Adobe Developer Console**, and 2: **Download configuration file**.
+The result is a file that you copy and paste into the **[!UICONTROL Data Connection]** configuration page:

     ![Real-Time CDP Audience Admin Configuration](./assets/epc-admin-config.png){width="700" zoomable="yes"}